 Carrie: What would you say to someone who finds their emotions intolerable?

-Aron: People who find feelings and tolerable have had experience that have been overwhelming that they did not have someone assist them or care for them through the process.
+Aron: People who find feelings and intolerable have had experiences that have been overwhelming that they did not have someone assist them or care for them through the process.

 There’s a feeling of helplessness and the feeling has no sense of containment at all.
 And that happens.
 Even those times occur to us, that doesn’t have to be a persistent experience because our feelings are still looking for the same things they were looking for when they originated, which is to be led, to be held, to be understood, to be comforted, to be directed in a way that’s productive and helpful.